docker/docs/api/dtr_1_3_teams.md

 **Authorization**

-Client must be authenticated as a user which has visibility into the team (i.e., a member of the team or an owner of the organization).
+Client must be authenticated as a user who has visibility into the team (i.e., a member of the team or an owner of the organization).

 **Status Codes**